ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 	> For us, this is a key characteristic of the Strael 3.0 and all Fairlight Cycles: they give you the smooth glides along country lanes, the happiness to be outside and breathe in the morning air.
 The daily rides, all year long, finding and keeping your own rhythm, harmony with yourself and nature.
 	><footer>from the <a href="https://fairlightcycles.com/wp-content/uploads/2021/06/Fairlight-Strael-3.0-Design-Notes.pdf"><cite>Strael 3.0 Design Notes</cite></a></footer>

 There is one thing left, _the weight of a steel frame._ The frame of the current Strael 3.0 weighs around 2200 g, including bolts, rear axle and dropout inserts, but without the fork.
 Say, a modern first class carbon frame will weigh under 1000 g including the rear axle, then the Strael frame is _at least_ 1000 g heavier than a carbon frame.
 It´s not something to take easily but all the advantages from above outweigh the weight in my view.
+To put things into relation, watch the GCN Tec Video [<cite>How Much Difference Does 1kg Make On An Epic Climb?</cite>](https://youtu.be/q6KWyux0pCg).

 **My decision:** @Strael 3.0 tall 56 frameset in color putty, including Hope Headset and Hope Seat Post Clamp in black{}.